-This dramatic, top-rated competition entry for Kuwait University’s central administrative facilities complex, a subdistrict of the main campus, includes an administration building, a conference center, a convocation hall, a cultural center, a library, a visitor center and a grand mosque.
+This dramatic, top-rated competition entry for Kuwait University’s central administrative facilities complex, a subdistrict of the main campus, includes an administration building, a conference center, a convocation hall, a cultural center, a library, a visitor center, and a grand mosque.

-Our scheme is an integrated complex of buildings that promotes accessibility, creates a strong dialogue between the buildings and the landscape, allows for unparalleled views of the campus and takes full advantage of the benefits of light and shade.
+AS+GG’s scheme is an integrated complex of buildings that promotes accessibility, creates a strong dialogue between the buildings and the landscape, allows for unparalleled views of the campus and takes full advantage of the benefits of light and shade.

 On the eastern side of the campus, the adjacent central administration building and cultural center share a sloped roof plane, unifying the two buildings into a single volume.
 On the western side, the adjacent conference center and library mirror this form, creating a dialogue between the main campus buildings.